-“A single malt as it should be” was the mission of Major James Grant , the founder of the Glen Grant distillery
+“A single malt as it should be” was the mission of Major James Grant, the founder of the Glen Grant distillery in Rothes.

-One of Scotland’s top producing distilleries.
-The distillery and visitor centre is complimented by the extensive gardens that offer a unique element to any tour.
+One of Scotland’s top-producing distilleries.
+The distillery and visitor centre are complimented by the extensive gardens that offer a unique element to any tour.

 He took the necessary steps to acquire a license and, in doing so, owned Scotland’s first legally licensed distillery.